Home » Blog » Europe » Spain » How To Find An Apartment In Barcelona (Ultimate Guide)

 Eixample & Sarrià

-Barcelona has many great quarters, all with their own charming character.
+Barcelona has many great quarters, all with their charming character.
 Eixample is a very popular area and known as one of the safest.
 It’s largely residential but still close to everything and has great public transport links.
 Sarrià is also known to be safe and it’s quite high up in the city, so you can often rent a place where you get some great views over the rooftops or even the ocean.

 Sant Antoni